connorlowe90/ball-plate-PID-controller/README.md

 One task will be to blink the onboard LED to ensure proper timing and an overall sanity check.
 (RT1)

-The next step will be to implement the IR remote so that it can change the x and y setpoints.
+Anorher task reads from an IR remote so that it can change the x and y setpoints.

+Now to work on reading inputs from the touch screen and the PID control equation.